jpamata/jpamata.github.io/about.md

 <h2>This Blog</h2>
 <p align="justify">This blog started as a collection of my thoughts and musings across my journey as a programmer.
 Soon, I will also be publishing my notes as I learn about new domains and skills - currently, I'm learning about ReactJS so expect a few articles about it this October.
 To learn more about why I blog, I recommend reading this <a href="https://jpamata.github.io/I-Blog-Because/">blog post</a>. </p>

-<p align="justify">To those who are curious, this blog is powered by GitHub Pages, Jekyll, Namecheap, and Indigo by Kopplin.</p>
+<p align="justify">To those who are curious, this blog is powered by GitHub Pages, Jekyll, Namecheap, and Indigo.</p>